- Annual Enrollment:

 - Master in Public Affairs (MPA), Master in Public Policy (MPP), Ph.D. in Public Affairs

-“In the Nation’s Service and the Service of Humanity.”
-Coined by the School’s namesake and later expanded, this phrase captures the essence of the Woodrow Wilson School of Public and International Affairs at Princeton University.
+“In the Nation’s Service and the Service of Humanity” captures the essence of the Princeton School of Public and International Affairs at Princeton University.

 The School offers a rigorous academic experience in a tight-knit, intimate community.
-Admitted students will join an intellectually stimulating family that includes more than 4,000 alumni, faculty with high-level policy experience, and staff dedicated to helping students succeed.
+Admitted students will join an intellectually stimulating family that includes more than 4,000 alumni, esteemed research faculty, high-level policymakers, and a staff dedicated to helping them succeed.

-With approximately 200 graduate students enrolled in our three graduate programs, students will be able to create meaningful connections and lifelong friendships with peers and professors.
-Generous financial aid packages allow students to pursue their passions in public service upon graduation without being encumbered by debt.
+With 200 graduate students enrolled in our three graduate programs, students are able to create meaningful connections and lifelong friendships with peers and professors.
+Generous financial aid packages allow students to pursue careers in public service unencumbered by debt.